 Husk is very well-known throughout the Lowcountry, but I consider it more of a Charleston restaurant than a Savannah one.

-The flagship location is in Charleston, and it has long been one of the most popular restaurants in that city.
+The flagship location is in Charleston, and it’s consistently one of the most popular restaurants in that city.

 The Savannah location opened in 2018, and it’s pretty much on-par with the Charleston location in popularity.

-You know what that means: Make your reservations about two months in advance, if possible.
+You know what that means: Make your reservations a couple months in advance, if possible.

 Husk Savannah | 12 W Oglethorpe, Savannah, Georgia 31401

-Chef Cheryl Day and her partner, Griffith Day, have authored multiple cookbooks, so they’re very well-known chefs in Savannah.
+Chef Cheryl Day and her partner, Griffith Day, authored multiple cookbooks, so they were very well-known throughout Savannah.
 Cheryl was a James Beard nominee in 2015 and again in 2022.

 Savannah Visitor Guide

-If you’re in the beginning phase of planning your trip, my Savannah Georgia Vacation Guide will provide a brief overview of the city to get you started.
+If you’re in the beginning phase of planning your trip, my Savannah Georgia Vacation Guide provides a brief overview of the city to help get you started.

 I read something you wrote about your favorite restaurants change occasionally with new restaurants popping up.
 What are some of your current favorites?